Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 #### Upgrading endpoints

-Whenever there are significant changes in a message type, such as removing property, changing the property type, etc. the upgrade process should consist of the following steps:
+When there are significant changes in a message type, such as removing property, changing the property type, etc. the upgrade process should consist of the following steps:

-- Add the upgraded endpoint that will handle new incoming messages.
+ * Add the upgraded endpoint that will handle new incoming messages.
-- Drain the incoming queue, i.e. keep the old endpoint running until all messages in the old format are processed.
+ * Drain the incoming queue, i.e. keep the old endpoint running until all messages in the old format are processed.
-- Delete the old endpoint.
+ * Delete the old endpoint.